 Through your integrative project, you will:

-At the end of your project, you will be able to demonstrate various competencies related to research methodologies.
+At the end of your project, you will be able to demonstrate various competencies.
 Learn more about the competencies addressed by the integrative project.

 The integrative project is your final requirement of the MPH program and takes place during your last semester.
 Similar to the field training though, you will want to allow yourself plenty of time to plan and prepare before you register.